-Beginning and Lower School
+Community Engagement in Beginning & Lower School

 Each grade level participates in a community learning project during the school year.
 In preschool, the emphasis is on being good stewards of shared spaces and participating in the school’s recycling and conservation efforts.
 In kindergarten, students create art for a local hospice facility.
 Older students will glean Catlin Gabel's orchards so that the fruit can be donated to the Oregon Food Bank, clean city parks, or volunteer in a retirement home.
 In addition to teacher-led efforts, students are supported when they develop their own initiatives, which have included launching clothing drives and raising funds for climate change through designing and selling t-shirts.

 Each month, students and teachers engage in service projects that allow for involvement and action throughout the Portland area.
 Past Middle School community engagement projects have included collecting food and stocking the pantry of a local social service organization that helps the houseless; working in the Neighborhood House community center garden to support families in need; and collecting furniture and housewares to help with a refugee family relocation effort.